Niharika-bhogathi/Student-report-management-system/README.md

 # Student-report-management-system
-This is a sample project to manage student records and done using C language
+This is a simple project to manage student records done using C language